joeyw99/ANSTO_HZB_Neutron_Training_Course_2024/Step4/README.md

 >     Total force =     0.552086     Total SCF correction =     0.000211
 >     Total force =     0.288968     Total SCF correction =     0.000141
 >     Total force =     0.565633     Total SCF correction =     0.000049
 The tolerance is given by `forc_conv_thr` value in the input file.
-In out case `forc_conv_thr=1.0000000000d-04`.
+In our case, `forc_conv_thr=1.0000000000d-04`.
-Once the job finishes we can check the status by looking at the end of the output file.
+Once the job finishes, we can check the status by looking at the end of the output file.
 ```shell
 tail pw.out
 ```
-If the job finished properly it should show
+If the job finishes properly, it should show
 >   JOB DONE.

-## Extracting the ions positions
+## Extracting the ions' positions

 We need to update our template with the relaxed position.
 The output file `pw.out` has the position at the end of the file.
 Search for the following section: